iamtidu/WebDStudio/README.md

 Generated code is stored in local storage.
 If you clear the local storage, the saved data will be removed.

+**Title:** WebD Studio - Customize Div Elements Easily

+**Description:** WebD Studio is a powerful tool that allows you to easily customize div elements into any shape using scroll bars.
+Preview changes in real-time and generate HTML/CSS code to integrate into your projects.

+**Keywords:** WebD Studio, div customization, HTML/CSS code generator, code editor, color palettes, web development tools

+**Author:** Udit Kumar

 ## Developer Details

 - **Name:** Udit Kumar
 - [ **LinkedIn:**](https://www.linkedin.com/in/iamtidu/)
 - **Country:** India

 <p align="center">
 © 2024 WebD Studio.
 All rights reserved.
 Developed by Udit Kumar. </p>